Blog | Commodities

 • Volatile: Commodities can be volatile with extreme ups and downs.

 Thankfully, you can start small and learn from both successes and mistakes.
-And there is a wealth of information out there to help you learn — maybe you’ll find a group of like-minded women through the power of networking.
-We offer many free investing classes at Rich Dad, and personal finance coaching (including a new class called How to Invest After the Corona Crash) too.
+And there is a wealth of information out there to help you learn — maybe you’ll find a group of like-minded people through the power of networking.
+Rich Dad offers many free investing classes and personal finance coaching too.

 And the best news?
 You can start today!